TurboTax Review 2022-2023: Honest Review by a CPAPersonal Taxes

 I just wish that these upsells weren’t being pushed on people who would derive little benefit from them.
 I explain what I mean below.

 The upsell I was shown during my first test return was for TurboTax Max audit protection.
-This service costs an additional $50.
+This service was listed as costing an additional $50.

 I honestly can’t give an accurate review of this audit protection because I have no experience with it.